RinzlerTron/LogAnalyzer/README.md

 # LogAnalyzer
-Parse and Analyze Web logs
+Parse and Analyze Web logs; uses AWS ELB Access Logs.
+Currently working on making this more generalizable.